The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Before you select your flavoring agents, you must first select flours for your blend.
 Here are some flour notes.

-Mellow Flavored Flours: Arrowroot, Sorghum
+Mellow Flavoured Flours: Brown Rice, Sorghum

 Flours With Depth: Buckwheat (yes, it’s gluten free), Hazelnut, Oat, Tiger Nut (remember, it’s not a nut)